The Xcode Project

 First, you can't copy folders to the documents directory via iTunes

-File Sharing so how to handle the audio samples?
+File Sharing so how can we handle the audio samples folder?
 My solution was to

 the audio samples (samples.zip) in the app bundle and access them from

 the resources folder.
 The samples.zip file is included in the project.

 Second, all roms are copied to the documents folder using iTunes

 File Sharing.
 New folders are created here for saving game states and